 Rabbits litter-train easily if you understand rabbit logic.
-The greatest key to success is to spay or neuter your rabbit (see below).
+The greatest key to success is to spay or neuter your rabbit.
 This reduces the hormone surges that drive territory marking.
 Rabbits are neat by nature and will chose only 1-2 spots to urinate in.
 They also prefer to eat and defecate in the same location; indeed, it’s natural for rabbits to consume some of their hard pellets and all of their soft cecal pellets.
-You can use this natural behavior to encourage good litter habits: place hay inside of or hang it above the rabbit’s litterpan.
+You can use this natural behavior to encourage good litter habits: place hay inside of or hang it above the rabbit’s litter box.

 A variety of materials can absorb urine; some are safer than others.
-Good choices include compressed wood pellets (woodstove fuel or Feline Pine), hardwood shavings (i.e. aspen, birch), and recycled paper products.
-Do not use oat hulls or citrus peels if your rabbit likes to eat the litter, as these are calorie-rich.
-Never use cedar or pine shavings, because they give off natural toxins that can alter your rabbit’s drug metabolism in the event of a medical emergency.
+Good choices include compressed wood pellets (wood stove fuel or Feline Pine), and recycled paper products(yesterday’s news, Care Fresh).
+Do not use grain based litters such as oat hulls, wheat, corn or citrus peels.
+If your rabbit likes to eat these litters, they are not digestible and can cause impactions.
+Never use cedar or pine shavings, because they give off natural toxins that cause respiratory and other health issues.
 Some rabbits are picky about their litter; you may need to experiment to discover her preferences.
 Most rabbits do not like the texture of cat litter, and it is dangerous if ingested.
-Never use clumping cat litter in the rabbit’s litterpan.
+Clumping cat litter is especially dangerous because it can cause impaction if ingested.

 When rabbits break litter training, search for a reason.
-Common ones include: urinary tract infection, new/disliked litter, infrequent changing of litter pan, family stress, injury or disease causing incontinence, or boredom.
-Rabbits with true incontinence are treated with medication; rabbits who have lost bladder control are easily diapered; contact your vet or www.rabbit.org for further information.
+Common ones include: urinary tract infection, new/disliked litter, infrequent changing of litter box, family stress, injury or disease causing incontinence, or boredom.
+Rabbits with true incontinence are treated with medication; rabbits who have lost bladder control are easily diapered.
+Please go to San Diego House Rabbit Society for further information.

 Rabbits make up to 200-300 hard poops daily!
 A few are bound to escape.
 A small vacuum (Dust-Buster, Dirt Devil) makes cleaning these up a cinch.
 To clean urine accidents, wipe immediately with water.
 Remove dried urine with a vinegar/water solution; rabbit urine is rich in calcium salts and the vinegar readily dissolves this.